Knowledge Hub

 Paying compensation

-GDPR gives individuals a right to claim compensation against a controller if they have suffered damage due to a personal data breach.
+GDPR gives individuals the right to claim compensation against a controller if they have suffered damage due to a personal data breach.
 This includes both ‘material and non-material damage’.
-The ICO does not have the power to award compensation so an individual would need to make an application to the court.
+The ICO does not have the power to award compensation, so an individual would need to make an application to the court.
 An individual can also bring a claim directly against a processor in court.
 A processor can be held liable under Article 82 to pay compensation for any damage caused by processing, including non-material damage such as distress.
 A processor will only be liable for the damage if:

-• it has failed to comply with UK GDPR provisions specifically relating to processors; or
+• it has failed to comply with UK GDPR provisions specifically relating to processors, or

 • it has acted without the controller’s lawful instructions, or against those instructions.